MartinPankraz/DSAGTechXChange25/5-mastering-the-migration-from-sap-idm-to-entra/student/ex1/ex1.md

-# Exercise 1: Create the access package for SAP BTP
+# Exercise 1: Testing access to SAP BTP before requesting the access package
+In this first exercise you login with your student's user account to SAP Business Application Studio.
+As expeczed, access will be denied because your user is not yet assigned to the *SAP BTP Developer* group in Entra.

 | Step   | Description                | Screenshot |
 | :----- | :------------------------- | :--------- |